 Fukushima victims’ lives still uprooted, 10 years on

-EVANSTON, Ill. — The Japanese town of Namie has now been reduced to less than 8% of its original population as residents remain evacuated following the 2011 Fukushima nuclear accident and have yet to be back, said Mayor Kazuhiro Yoshida, during his address on Tuesday to a global audience of nuclear experts, hosted by Northwestern University.
+Now, the Japanese town of Namie has been reduced to less than 8% of its original population as residents remain evacuated, said Mayor Kazuhiro Yoshida during his address to a global audience of nuclear experts, which was hosted on March 10 by Northwestern University.

-Northwestern professor Hirokazu Miyazaki published a report detailing the failure of various compensation schemes to remedy the plight of those victims.
-He can be reached by contacting Mohamed Abdelfattah at email@example.com.
+Hirokazu Miyazaki is the Kay Davis Professor of Anthropology in the Weinberg College of Arts and Sciences.
+He published a report detailing the failure of various compensation schemes to remedy the plight of those victims.

 “We’re often inclined to think that nuclear disasters don’t happen very often, but that doesn’t take into view the damaging impact these disasters have in the long run on people, agriculture and anyone in the path of the nuclear fallout, sometimes beyond national borders.”

-Annelise Riles, professor of law and executive director of the Roberta Buffett Institute for Global Affairs, highlighted the inequitable burden borne by ordinary citizens.
-She can be reached by contacting Mohamed Abdelfattah at firstname.lastname@example.org.
+Annelise Riles is professor of law and executive director of the Roberta Buffett Institute for Global Affairs.
+She highlighted the inequitable burden borne by ordinary citizens.

 “In the case of Fukushima, a large amount of money has been paid out to victims, but remains inadequate.
 Many who suffered tremendous losses, but reside outside of the mandatory evacuation zone, have not been compensated.
 We need new, and much more inclusive, nuclear disaster preparation processes involving careful deliberation over who deserves to be compensated in the wake of a nuclear disaster, and who should bear the costs.”